 Foster homes are supplied with food, kennels, dog houses, bedding, litter boxes, bowls, toys, and leashes as needed.

-Foster homes must commit to getting pets to the shelter on a weekly basis for exams, vaccinations, vet appointments, or spay/neuter drop-offs.
+Foster homes must commit to getting pets to the shelter for scheduled exams, vaccinations, vet appointments, and/or spay/neuter drop-offs.

 Fosters are encouraged to attend IMHS off-site adoption events with their foster animal.

 Foster homes must commit to working with pet behavior and training issues as they arise.

 Note!
 PACFA (The government agency which regulates animal welfare agencies in Colorado) now requires all foster homes to have routine inspections.
 Fosters will be inspected on an annual basis by an appointed shelter representative.